zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Make it a git submodule for apps muorb
 * Figure out a way to build stub library with aarch64 compiler in px4 tree
    * Try -zlazyload -lsomelib to get rid of the stub library
+* Note: libfc_sensor.so is also required for px4-build-docker

 ### libfc_sensor
 * Add test code